CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/1_Vendor-Materials/Case Study: Threaded Case Scenario/Core Case Study: Facilitator Guide.md

 **Activity title:** Laying Out a Recommendation
 **Time:** 1-2 classes
- **Purpose:** To synthesize learning and present final case study recommendations.
+ **Purpose:** To synthesize learning and present final scenario recommendations.
 * **Team working time** *(Optional as in class activity)*
   - Provide time for teams to finalize their written analysis and 6–8 slide presentation decks.
 * **Team presentations**